tqbf/dnssecmenot/PROJECT.md

  - [ ] Add detail view and filtering
 - [x] Integrate Tailwind CSS workflow (build or CDN)
 - [x] Build minimal HTML templates (no JavaScript)
+- [ ] Come up with a qualitative color scheme (expressed in standard tailwind colors) for classes
 - [ ] Show the classification next to each domain in the list
 - [ ] Add filtering by classification on the index view
 - [ ] Display a simple chart summarizing counts per class